What Are Infinitive Phrases?

 Infinitive Phrases: Function

-'Infinitive phrases' can be nouns and as a result, they can be used as subjects in sentences.
-Remember, subjects are normally used at the beginning of the sentences.
-Here are a few examples in which the infinitive phrases are used as subjects:
+As subjects, they typically appear at the beginning of the sentence.
+Here are a few examples in which infinitive phrases are used as subjects:

 Infinitive Phrases as Modifiers

 Infinitive phrases can also be used as adjectives describing or modifying nouns.
-Here are a few examples of infinitive phrases that are used as adjectives.
+When used as adjectives, they can appear either before or after the noun they modify.
+Here are a few examples of infinitive phrases that are used as adjectives:

 Infinitive Phrases as Adverbs